nuxt/fonts/README.md

 })
 ```

+> [!WARNING]
+> We currently can't provide non-latin subsets for Adobe Fonts as they do not have a public API for that.
+Please use other providers in such cases.

+> [!WARNING]
-You should read [their terms in full](https://www.adobe.com/legal/terms.html) before using a font through `adobe`.
+> You should read [their terms in full](https://www.adobe.com/legal/terms.html) before using a font through `adobe`.

 ### Writing a custom provider